cpenv/cpenv/README.rst

 Installation
 ============
-cpenv is available on pypi:
+cpenv is available on pypi
 ::

     pip install cpenv